Hangul: Liberation and division

-Distribution
+Distribution outside Korea

 Hangul has remained in significant use among parts of the Korean diaspora in China.
 In the Yanbian Korean Autonomous Prefecture and Changbai Korean Autonomous County, it is an official writing system.
 One 2004 book claimed that around 81% of the Korean population in China is literate in Hangul.
 Hangul sees a moderate degree of use in Japan.
 In the mid 20th century, Chōsen gakkō and Kankoku gakkō, schools aligned with North and South Korea respectively, were significant centers of Hangul education in Japan.
 Now, a significant majority of ethnic Koreans in Japan attend regular Japanese schools and have low Korean language ability and Hangul literacy.
 Otherwise, Hangul is often used for the numerous South Korean tourists, who form a significant proportion of tourists to the country.
 The rise of the Korean Wave around the beginning of the 21st century has corresponded with a rise in Korean language education for Japanese people.
 The Korean Wave has also impacted interest in Korean and Hangul in the United States, with numerous universities and language learning tools like Duolingo teaching the subjects.